-- (i) has met with the internal and external auditors, without the presence of management, at least once a year; - (ii) has explicit authority to investigate any matter within its terms of reference; - (iii) has had full access to and cooperation from management and has full discretion to invite any director and executive officer to attend its meetings; and - (iv) has been given reasonable resources to enable it to discharge its functions properly. - The executive Management of the Company attends all meetings of the AC on invitation. - 12.5 Annually, the AC meets (physically or via teleconference) separately with the internal and external auditors without the presence of Management. - The AC reviews annually the non-audit services provided by external auditors and determine whether the provision of such services affects their independence.
-The breakdown of fees (audit and non-audit services) paid to auditors are set out in Note 21 "Other Expenses" of the Notes to the Consolidated Financial Statements.
+- (i) has met with the internal and external auditors, without the presence of management, at least once a year: - (ii) has explicit authority to investigate any matter within its terms of reference; - (iii) has had full access to and cooperation from Management and has full discretion to invite any director and executive officer to attend its meetings; and - (iv) has been given reasonable resources to enable it to discharge its functions properly.

+The executive Management of the Company (including but not limited to the Executive Directors and Group CFO) attends all meetings of the AC on invitation.

+12.5 Annually, the AC meets (physically or via teleconference) separately with the internal and external auditors without the presence of Management.

+The AC reviews annually the non-audit services provided by external auditors and determines whether the provision of such services affects their independence.
+The breakdown of fees (audit and non-audit services) paid to auditors are set out in Note 22 "Other Expenses" of the Notes to the Consolidated Financial Statements.